IMP-MARL: a Suite of Environments for Large-scale Infrastructure Management Planning via MARL: Introduction

 In an effort to generate more efficient strategies for managing engineering systems through the application of cooperative MARL methods, we introduce IMP-MARL, a novel open-source suite of multi-agent environments.
 In IMP-MARL, each agent is responsible for managing one constituent component in a system, making decisions based on the damage probability of the component.
 Besides seeking to reduce component inspection and maintenance costs, agents should effectively cooperate to minimise the system failure risk.
 With IMP-MARL, our goal is to facilitate the definition and implementation of new customisable environments.
+By jointly minimising system failure risks and inspection/maintenance costs, more effective IMP policies contribute to a better allocation of resources from a societal perspective.
+Furthermore, additional societal impact is also made by controlling the risk of system failure events.
+For example, the failure of a wind turbine may affect the available electricity production.
+Beyond economic considerations, our proposed IMP-MARL framework can also be used to include sustainability and societal metrics within the objective function by accounting for those directly in the reward model.

 To assess the capability of cooperative MARL methods for generating effective policies for IMP problems involving many components, we additionally benchmark here state-of-the-art cooperative MARL methods in terms of scalability and optimality.
 Most of the benchmarked methods are centralised training with decentralised execution (CTDE) methods \citep{Oliehoek_2008,KRAEMER201682}, in which each agent acts based on only local information, while global information can be utilised during training.
 Specifically, we benchmark five CTDE methods: QMIX \citep{Rashid2018}, QVMix \citep{leroy2020qvmix}, QPLEX \citep{wang2021qplex}, COMA \citep{Foerster2017}, and FACMAC \citep{peng2021facmac}, along with a decentralised method, i.e., IQL \citep{Tan1993}, and a centralised one, i.e., DQN~\citep{Mnih2015}.
 All tested MARL methods are compared against expert-based heuristic policies, which can be categorised as a state-of-the-art method to deal with IMP problems in the reliability engineering community \citep{LuqueDBN2019, morato2022optimal}.
 In our study, three sets of IMP environments are investigated, including one related to offshore wind structural systems, where MARL methods are tested with up to 100 agents.
 Additionally, these environments can be set up with two distinct reward models, and one of them incorporates explicit cooperative objectives.
 For the sake of enabling the reproduction of any published result, we have made our best effort to ensure that the necessary code is publicly available.